Frequently Asked Questions

 If I decided to use AFN as my internet connection, do you offer tech support?
 Do you offer an email address or other services like VOIP (Voice over Internet Protocol)?

 AFN provides support for direct connect customers Monday through Friday, from 8 AM to 5 PM.
 We do not provide email accounts.

-Our partner ISP’s offer value-added services such as extended support hours, custom email, telephone service, and cable TV service.
+Our partner ISP’s offer value-added services such as extended support hours, custom email, and telephone service.
 Learn more here.

 Do you offer weekend installs?